 - Inability to work

 - Loss of work due to mental health conditions

-Major institutions, like the Roman Catholic Church, were charged with the responsibility to educate, look after, and care for minors.
-In fact, many times these institutions did the exact opposite: They chose to protect sexual predators instead.
+Major institutions like the Roman Catholic Church were charged with the responsibility to educate, spiritually guide, and care for minors.
+Many times these institutions did the exact opposite: They chose to protect sexual predators instead.

-If you are a survivor of clergy sexual abuse, you may be entitled to compensation.
+If you are a survivor of clergy sexual abuse, you may be entitled to compensation through the help of a clergy sex abuse lawyer.
 When you speak with a member of our legal team, you can trust that we will be discreet with your information and work with only your best interests in mind.

-Contact us today at no cost to you.
-We know it takes tremendous courage to come forward.
-We are here to listen.
+Contact us today for a free case review.
+We know it takes tremendous courage to come forward — and we are here to listen.